147,238 moments resolved

 Strange-by-effect websites have existed roughly as long as the public web.
 The Hampster Dance (1998) and ZomboCom (1999) were proto-weird before the genre had a name.
 The 2003-2010 Flash era expanded the category — single-purpose creators shipping weird interactive content (Albino Blacksheep weird-flash collections, Newgrounds weird-game subgenres, the 4chan /b/ aesthetic spilling onto the open web).

 The 2014-2018 generative era introduced weird's modern subgenre.
 InspiroBot (2014) made it possible for a single creator to ship a site that produced infinite weird content procedurally.
-This Person Does Not Exist (2019) became the canonical example of "the technology is sober, the implications are weird."
+The "this X does not exist" wave (2019 onwards, pioneered by Phillip Wang's StyleGAN demos) became the canonical example of "the technology is sober, the implications are weird."
 Generated-content weird proliferated through the 2020s.

 The 2024-2026 AI era has accelerated the category.
 Modern generative AI tools mean a single creator can ship a genuinely strange working site in an afternoon — and many do.
 New entries appear weekly across the broader weird web; we add 2-3 per month to our directory after editorial review.

-The category in 2026 has a stable canonical lineage (ZomboCom, Hampster Dance, This Person Does Not Exist) plus a constantly-refreshing tail of newer entries.
+The category in 2026 has a stable canonical lineage (ZomboCom, Hampster Dance, InspiroBot) plus a constantly-refreshing tail of newer entries.
 The list at the top of this page is the current state.

 Editorial standards How we curate.
 Read more